Resources

 How you study matters at least as much as what you study.
 Here are the strategies that make a real difference:

-• Active recall over passive reading: Re-reading your notes or textbook feels productive but it's one of the least effective study methods.
-Instead, close the book and try to recall the information from memory.
-Use practice questions, write out explanations from scratch, or teach concepts to a friend.
-Active recall strengthens memory pathways in ways that passive reading can't.
+• Active recall over passive reading: Re-reading notes feels productive but it's one of the least effective methods.
+Instead, close the book and recall from memory.
+Use practice questions, write explanations from scratch, or teach concepts to a friend.
+Active recall strengthens memory pathways in ways passive reading can't.

 • Spaced repetition for terminology: Don't review the same flashcards every day.
-Use a spaced repetition system (like Anki or built-in Quizlet features) that shows you cards right before you're about to forget them.
-This is scientifically proven to be the most efficient way to move information into long-term memory.
-Conveniently, it's also an ABA principle.
-You're basically programming your own maintenance and generalization schedule.
+Use a spaced repetition system (Anki or Quizlet's built-in features) that shows cards right before you forget them.
+It's scientifically proven to be the most efficient way to build long-term memory.
+It's also an ABA principle: you're programming your own maintenance and generalization schedule.

-• Practice applying concepts to novel scenarios: The BCBA exam doesn't test whether you can define "differential reinforcement of other behavior."
-It tests whether you can identify it in a scenario you've never seen before, distinguish it from similar procedures, and know when it's the best choice.
-Every time you study a concept, practice applying it to new examples.
+• Practice applying concepts to novel scenarios: The exam doesn't test whether you can define "differential reinforcement of other behavior."
+It tests whether you can identify it in a new scenario, distinguish it from similar procedures, and know when it's the best choice.
+Every time you study a concept, apply it to new examples.
 Make up scenarios.
-Ask yourself "when would I use this?" and "when would I NOT use this?"
+Ask "when would I use this?" and "when would I NOT use this?"

-• Know the Ethics Code inside and out: Ethics questions are some of the most commonly missed on the exam because people study the code at a surface level.
+• Know the Ethics Code inside and out: Ethics questions are some of the most commonly missed.
+People study the code at a surface level.
 You need to go deeper.
-For each ethical standard, think about situations where two standards might conflict.
-What do you do when a client's family wants something that conflicts with evidence-based practice?
-What's your obligation when you suspect a colleague is violating the code?
+For each standard, think about situations where two standards might conflict.
+What do you do when a family's wishes conflict with evidence-based practice?
+What's your obligation when a colleague may be violating the code?
 These nuanced scenarios are exactly what you'll see on the exam.

-• Understand WHY procedures work, not just what they are: The exam loves questions that require conceptual understanding.
+• Understand WHY procedures work at a mechanistic level: The exam loves conceptual understanding questions.
 Knowing that extinction involves withholding reinforcement isn't enough.
-You need to understand why extinction bursts happen, what factors affect resistance to extinction, and how extinction interacts with other procedures.
+Why do extinction bursts happen?
+What affects resistance to extinction?
+How does extinction interact with other procedures?
 If you can explain the behavioral mechanism behind every procedure, you'll crush the application questions.

 What Mistakes Do BCBA Exam Candidates Make?